SyMerge: From Non-Interference to

 Ours 87.7 (+7.6) 54.1 (+4.0)

-Replacing zero-shot classifiers with our adapted classifier improves both merged and cross-task evaluations without additional target-task training.
+Replacing zero-shot classifiers with the layer trained by SyMerge improves both merged and cross-task evaluations without any further target-task training, showing that the learned adaptation transfers beyond the original merged encoder.

 Impact of training task-specific layers for synergistic merging